This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 For toppings, I like to add something creamy and something crunchy.
 Try these favorite toppings to serve your creamy pumpkin soup:

-- A swirl of non-dairy yogurt or cream,
+- A swirl of non-dairy yogurt or cream

-- An extra sprinkle of pepper
+- An extra sprinkle of black pepper

 - Fresh herbs